conan-io/docs/getting_started.rst

     $ conan search "zlib*" -r=conan-center

-There are other community repositories that can be configured and used, if you want to check them, please read :ref:`this section about remotes<remotes>`.
+There are other community repositories that can be configured and used, check them in :ref:`this section about remotes<remotes>`.

 Building with other configurations
 ----------------------------------